SaajidAhamed007/FrameLock/considerations.md

 Modern LLMs have massive multimodal context windows.
 You can feed an entire video file directly into Gemini 1.5 Pro, and it will process the temporal context natively.
 While not a traditional "vector database" approach, it is excellent for video summarization, anomaly detection, or similarity comparisons if an API-driven solution is acceptable.

 **Recommendation:** If budget allows, using **Twelve Labs** will save massive amounts of infrastructure headaches.
 If it must remain open-source and local, migrating from `CLIP` to `VideoCLIP` is the most logical next step.

+## Production Architecture Scaling

+If this proof-of-concept is evolved into a full production system, the following architectural components must be considered:

+### 1. Rate-Limiting & Proxy Rotation Strategy
+As candidate processing scales (e.g., tracking thousands of candidates), the reliance on `yt-dlp` and `imageio-ffmpeg` to hit YouTube's public endpoints will inevitably trigger IP blocks and `429 Too Many Requests` errors.
+A robust proxy rotation system and intelligent backoff queues will be strictly required.

+### 2. Database & Caching Layer Requirements
+Currently, embeddings are calculated on the fly and discarded.
+A vector database (e.g., Pinecone, Milvus, or Qdrant) must be implemented to cache both input and candidate embeddings.
+This allows the system to instantly flag known duplicate candidate URLs without re-running the computationally expensive network extraction and AI inference steps.

+### 3. API Documentation & Microservice Design
+If this tool is to be consumed by a web frontend or a broader digital asset protection system, it should be refactored from a CLI script into a horizontally scalable backend service.
+Wrapping the pipeline in a framework like FastAPI and formalizing the REST inputs/outputs via OpenAPI specifications is highly recommended.